-- (1) Within 12 months after a worker sustains an injury, the employer must not dismiss the worker solely or mainly because the worker is not fit for employment in a position because of the injury. - Maximum penalty-40 penalty units. - (2) This section applies to a dismissal after the commencement of this section even if the worker became unfit before the commencement.
+(1) Within 12 months after a worker sustains an injury, the employer must not dismiss the worker solely or mainly because the worker is not fit for employment in a position because of the injury.

+(2) This section applies to a dismissal after the commencement of this section even if the worker became unfit before the commencement.